SOFT PRETZELS

 Starter Flexibility

-Butter inside the dough
+Butter inside the dough, but not on top

 Gluten Development